LandOfTheRair/landoftherair.github.io/_docs/holiday/christmas.md

 permalink: /docs/christmas/
 ---

 Christmas is the holiday of elves and presents.
-It takes place throughout the entire month of Christmas, and will offer you the following:
+It takes place throughout the entire month of December, and will offer you the following:

 ## Christmas Tokens